 Cleaning with Baking Soda on a Regular Basis

-- Pour one cup (16 tbsp) of baking soda down the drain.
+1. Pour one cup (16 tbsp) of baking soda down the drain.
 Baking soda clears drains in both the bathroom and the kitchen.
-You can use one cup (16 tbsp) baking soda to clear drains on a regular basis.
-Scatter it into the drain with care.
+Do this regularly.
 To keep the baking soda from clinging to the insides of your sinks or tubs, dry them thoroughly.

-- Allow one hour for the baking soda to dissolve.
-Baking soda must be allowed to sit for at least 60 minutes to dissolve debris and other deposits in your drains.
+3. Allow one hour for the baking soda to dissolve.
+Baking soda must sit for at least 60 minutes to dissolve debris and other deposits in your drains.
 To maintain track of the time, set the timer for an hour.
 Before then, avoid using the sink or tub.

 When Should You Clean Your Drains?